billautomata/jsnes/PROJECT.md

 Browser boots up an NES ands queries for instructions.
 Instructions are a list of frame inputs and an NES state.
 The browser NES plays the frame inputs and returns the final state of the NES to the server.

-The server is generating frame inputs in order